ifyouseewendy/where-to-book-tennis-court-in-vancouver/README.md

 Background job runs at `bin/run` for every X minutes.
 It dumps the data into `runner-data.json`, which then gets rendered by `index.html`.

+Data is massaged mostly in server side and gets rendered directly in frontend.

 ## TODO

 - [ ] Parse booking page from [BTC](https://www.burnabytennis.ca/burnaby/home/readPage.do?id=141)